 On March 11, 2020, the United States announced, through President Donald Trump, the largest measure to combat the epidemic with the new Coronavirus.
 For 30 days, the United States of America restricts travel to / from Europe.

-The action will take effect from Friday, March 13, 2020, at midnight.
-The restriction covers and applies in the Schengen Area, which consists of 26 countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+The measure will take effect on Friday, March 13, 2020, at midnight.
+The restriction covers and applies in the Schengen Area, which consists of 26 countries: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 The United States restricts travel

-There is one exception - the United Kingdom, which has recorded a total of 460 cases of Coronavirus.
-And if we were to follow the document approved by US officials, the restriction would not be imposed on countries like Romania, Bulgaria and Croatia.
+There is one exception - the United Kingdom, which has registered 460 cases of Coronavirus.
+And if we were to follow the document approved by American officials, the restriction would not be imposed on countries like Romania, Bulgaria and Croatia.
 There are countries in the European Union, but they are not part of the Schengen Area.

 At the same time, the restriction on traveling between Europe and the United States does not apply to lawful permanent residents and family members of US citizens.
 1281 cases of COVID-19 and 38 deaths were recorded in the United States.